From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models

 \subsection{Preference in Image Reward Datasets}

 We analyze \textit{two} widely used image reward datasets to investigate human preference biases: HPDv2 \citep{wu2023human} and Pick-a-Pic \citep{kirstain2023pick}.
-For each dataset, we extract gender, ethnicity, and action attributes from image captions using GPT-4o-mini, and classify attributes from images using three VLMs (Qwen2-VL-7B, Qwen2.5-VL-7B, InternVL2.5-8B).
-We then aggregate the social attributes from both caption and image modalities, retaining only instances featuring one of our predefined actions.
-After processing, HPDv2 contains 28,783 validated (images, caption, preference) tuples covering 29 actions, and Pick-a-Pic contains 14,958 across 19 actions.
+For each dataset, we extract gender, ethnicity, and verb attributes from image captions using GPT-4o-mini, and classify attributes from images using three VLMs (Qwen2-VL-7B, Qwen2.5-VL-7B, InternVL2.5-8B).
+We then aggregate the social attributes from both caption and image modalities, retaining only instances featuring one of our predefined verbs.
+After processing, HPDv2 contains 28,783 validated (images, caption, preference) tuples covering 29 verbs, and Pick-a-Pic contains 14,958 across 19 verbs.
 Each tuple presents two images, with a human annotator selecting the one that best matches the caption.
-To assess potential human preference biases, we measure how often annotators \textit{prefer} specific gender or ethnicity representations for given actions.
+To assess potential human preference biases, we measure how often annotators \textit{prefer} specific gender or ethnicity representations for given verbs.